16 Different, Off-the-Beaten-Path Winter Activities to Try This Season

 For a unique vantage point, or to celebrate a special occasion, consider hopping aboard a helicopter for a winter flight.
 Passengers are guaranteed to ooh and ahh as they ascend over the Valley in all of its seasonal splendor.
 “It’s especially beautiful after a snowfall, when everything is white and sparkling,” says Heather Howley, chief pilot and CEO of Independent Helicopters.

 Trips leave from Stewart Airport in New Windsor (they also fly out of Saratoga, by appointment only).
-Three passengers per flight can view West Point from above, get a glimpse of Mount Beacon, admire the Shawangunk Mountains and circle over the Hudson River for an unforgettable half-hour ride.
-The price is $300 for three passengers.
+Three passengers per flight can view West Point from above, get a glimpse of Mount Beacon, admire the Shawangunk Mountains, and circle over the Hudson River for an unforgettable ride.

 Check Out These Specialized Skating Centers